mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 ! **Please note** During these steps we will be switching between the two partitions without downloading new content to them.
 !
 If you don't have a bootable OS on the second partition, nothing will boot once we do the switch.
 !
-One way to overcome this is to do one regular rootfs update after the initial flashing before proceeding with the verification.
+To overcome this, you can perform regular rootfs update after the initial flashing before proceeding with the verification or flash the second partition of storage with the same rootfs the verification.

 ## The Mender service launches properly

 !!!
-If you don't need full rootfs updates you only need to verify this step
+If full rootfs updates are not required, this is the only validation needed.

 The Mender Client consists of a number of components and configuration files, with the `mender-client` userspace application being the core responsible for executing the updates.
 By default, it runs as a systemd service.